Student Bulletin – Registration

 This section does not apply to Santa Clara University students enrolled in a graduate/professional degree program.
 Students enrolled in a graduate/professional degree program at Santa Clara University who are interested in taking a law class should refer to the section, “Enrolling in a Course Outside One’s Graduate/Professional Program”, below.

-Special students may take no more than a total of two courses in the law school.
-Enrollment as a special student will not be a method by which a student secures admission to the law school.
-Successful completion of a course as a special student will not be considered in the admissions process.
-A special student who is later admitted as a candidate for the J.D. degree will not receive credit toward the J.D. degree for any courses taken as a special student.
-A student may not retake for credit toward the J.D. degree in the law school any course previously taken as a special student.
+Non-law students may take no more than a total of two courses in the law school.
+Enrollment as a non-law student will not be a method by which a student secures admission to the law school.
+Successful completion of a course as a non-law student will not be considered in the admissions process.
+A student who is later admitted as a candidate for the J.D. degree will not receive credit toward the J.D. degree for any courses taken as a non-law student.
+A student may not retake for credit toward the J.D. degree in the law school any course previously taken as a non-law student.

 Auditors